CALPIRG Education Fund

 On March 23, 2010, after a long congressional debate, President Barack Obama signed into law comprehensive federal health care reform legislation, known as the Affordable Care Act or ACA.
 But the enactment of the law did not end the debate.
 Even the law’s strongest proponents acknowledge the need for improvements.
 And across the country, state legislators and Governors have been urged to slow or stop work on implementation of key provisions.
 The courts are considering legal challenges to the law.
 Members of Congress will consider attempts to repeal both the law as a whole and its key provisions.
-This report examines the costs and benefits of repeal for the nation’s consumers, and businesses.
+This year, California’s elected officials will face their own choices regarding proposals to repeal or roll back existing law.
+This report examines the costs and benefits of repeal for the taxpayers, consumers, and businesses of our state.

 The Consequences of Repeal

-Coverage Denials and Discriminatory Pricing on the Individual Insurance Market: Repeal of the law would allow insurers to deny coverage to the 57,152,000 Americans who have pre-existing health conditions, if they seek individual coverage.
-Women in the individual market would continue to pay higher rates than men for their health insurance coverage.
+Coverage Denials and Discriminatory Pricing on the Individual Insurance Market: Repeal of the law would allow insurers to deny coverage to the 6,487,000 residents of California who have pre-existing health conditions, if they seek individual coverage.
+California women in the individual market would continue to pay higher rates than men for their health insurance coverage.

-Health Insurance Options for Young Adults: 2 million uninsured young adults in the United States will lose the opportunity to purchase affordable coverage through their parents’ plans if the Affordable Care Act is repealed.
+Health Insurance Options for Young Adults: 196,000 uninsured young adults in California will lose the opportunity to purchase affordable coverage through their parents’ plans if the Affordable Care Act is repealed.
 For many of these young adults, there will be no source of coverage or the only offer of coverage they will be able to find will be expensive and exclude many important covered services that they need.

 Cost and Quality of Coverage on the Individual Market: Repeal of the reformed state health insurance marketplaces, known as “exchanges,” would lead to premiums that are 14-20% higher for the same coverage than they would be under current law.
-Repeal would also increase the tax burden for the 28.6 million Americans who would otherwise benefit from new health insurance affordability tax credits.
+Repeal would also increase the tax burden for the 28.6 million Americans and 3,473,000 residents of California who would otherwise benefit from new health insurance affordability tax credits.

 Cost Burdens Facing Small Business: If the new law is fully repealed, small businesses could not pool their buying power in the exchanges.
-And more immediately, more than four million American small businesses will lose eligibility for tax credits which can cover as much as 35% of the average small business’ health care costs.
+And more immediately, roughly 456,500 California small businesses will lose tax credits that can cover as much as 35% of the average small business’ health care costs.

-Impact on Job Creation: By reversing provisions like the exchanges, which are designed to provide options to those without job-based insurance and to hold down costs, repeal would impair workers’ ability to change jobs or open small businesses, costing the national economy between 2 million and 4.5 million jobs by 2019.
+Impact on Job Creation: By reversing provisions like the exchanges, which are designed to provide options to those without job-based insurance and to hold down costs, repeal would impair workers’ ability to change jobs or open small businesses.
+This could help slow the rate of job creation in California by 52,643 jobs a year in 2019.

 The Minimum Coverage Requirement: Opponents have suggested that the law’s requirement that all residents purchase qualifying insurance plans or pay a fine will burden consumers with costly insurance.
 But a similar coverage requirement, implemented by the state of Massachusetts, actually resulted in a 20% reduction in premiums, by ensuring that people did not wait till they got sick or injured to start paying into an insurance plan.

 Expansion of Medicaid: The Affordable Care Act requires every state Medicaid program to cover all eligible people with incomes up to 133% of the Federal Poverty Level, as of 2014.
 Opponents of the law have claimed this will result in an increased burden to the states.
 But 100% of the cost of the Medicaid changes in the first five years and 90% of the cost over the long term will be borne by the federal government.
-This increase in federal Medicaid dollars will inject $443.5 billion into state economies by the year 2019.
+This increase in federal Medicaid dollars will bring $44.7 billion to California by the year 2019, providing a critical boost to the state’s economy.

-• Establishing strong state health insurance exchanges can ensure that this new health insurance market is adapted to the needs of each state’s consumers and businesses.
+- Shaping our own state health insurance exchange can ensure that this new health insurance market is adapted to the needs of California’s consumers and businesses.

-Outright repeal of the federal health care law simply is not a prudent choice, but if our elected officials decide to work together for constructive policy changes like these, opportunities exist to make real progress.
+Outright repeal of the federal health care law simply is not a prudent choice for California, but if California’s elected officials decide to work together for constructive policy changes like these, opportunities exist to make real progress.